 For a perfectly polished look for your child, try a crown braid with bangs.
 This hairstyle shows off their cute fringe while combining it with a grown-up braid.
 Because the braided section is at the front, this look is ideal for their school yearbook photos.
 It’s also a neat, tidy, and traditional hairstyle for going to church.

-What are the good braided hairstyles?
+What are the good braided hairstyles for girls?

 There are many good braided hairstyles, but the best one for your child depends on their hair type and texture.
 Good braided hairstyles for straight hair include French braids and Dutch braids, while natural Afro-textured hair suits cornrows and box braids as these are considered protective styles.
 Once braided, hair can be styled in many ways, from buns to ponytails and half-up, half-down styles.